2020 Las Vegas Raiders season: Week 11: vs. Kansas City Chiefs

-With the loss, the Raiders failed to sweep the Chiefs, and continued an ongoing drought of a Chiefs sweep that has been in effect since 2012.
+With the loss, the Raiders failed to sweep the Chiefs which they have not done since 2012.

 On November 17, the Raiders placed two players on the COVID-19/reserve list.
 Defensive end Clelin Ferrell and cornerback Lamarcus Joyner joined linebacker Cory Littleton what was placed on the list November 12.
 On November 18, the Raiders placed seven additional defensive players on the list: safety Johnathan Abram, defensive tackles Maliek Collins, Johnathan Hankins, and Kendal Vickers, defensive end Arden Key, cornerback Isaiah Johnson, and practice-squad defensive end David Irving were determined to have had close contact with Ferrell.
 It was later revealed that Ferrell and Joyner were the only ones who had tested positive.
 It is possible the players beside Ferrell and Joyner could play in the game against the Chiefs if they have positive tests before the game.

 Week 12: at Atlanta Falcons

 The Raiders suffered from an offensive meltdown against the Falcons as Carr threw a pick-six and lost 3 fumbles on the day and Jacobs also lost a fumble.
 The blowout loss dropped the Raiders to 6-5 on the season.
+They once again failed to beat the Falcons, not having done so since 2000.

 Week 13: at New York Jets

 After suffering a disappointing loss, the Raiders then went to MetLife Stadium to face the winless Jets.
 The Jets took an early lead, before the Raiders tied with 12 seconds in the first quarter.
 The Jets scored again, but the PAT failed.
 The Raiders took a 17–10 halftime lead after scoring 10 points.
 The Raiders would take the lone TD in the third and lead 24–13.
 The Jets began to rally in the fourth, and managed to retake the lead with 5:34 remaining.
 After back and forth possessions, when it seemed like all hope was lost, Henry Ruggs scored the game-winning touchdown with five seconds left to give the Raiders the 31–28 win.
-Jets defensive coordinator Gregg Williams was fired after the game amid scrutiny for the "cover zero" play call on the Raiders' final touchdown, in which there was no safety left behind the play to help out in coverage, a risky call that allowed Ruggs to beat Jets rookie corner Lamar Jackson one-on-one for the easy touchdown.
+Jets defensive coordinator Gregg Williams was fired after the game amid scrutiny for the "cover zero" play call on the Raiders' final touchdownthat allowed Ruggs to beat Jets rookie corner Lamar Jackson one-on-one for the easy touchdown.
 With the win, the Raiders improved to 7–5 and snapped a 2-game losing streak.